 Refreshed we started walking to find a place where we could inflate our packrafts and to finally start with our packrafting trip.
 It has been very cold during the night and the grass was still frozen.
 However, the wonderful scenery and sun made us feel excited to start paddling and to get close to nature.

 After a short hike, we found a spot which was suitable to inflate our packrafts and to easily get into the river.
 On some spots, the river was partly frozen but as we realized later on it was not difficult to break with our packrafts through the ice.

 Inflating the Packrafts

 Having inflated our packrafts we were good to go.
 Konstantin inflated his packraft on a different spot but Patrick was the first one who made it into the river.

 The mountains were still covered with snow.
 We actually had a discussion if we should go on a hiking trip before packrafting down the river Dee but decided to start paddling immediately as the weather forecast only promised good weather for the coming 2 days.

-Already at the beginning we realised that the water level of the Dee was quite low.
+Already at the beginning, we realized that the water level of the Dee was quite low.
 Nevertheless, it was still possible to paddle but we had to step out occasionally and walk in the cold river.
-That’s the part where Patrick’s additional socks became an important part of gear.
+That’s the part where Patrick’s additional socks became an important part of the gear.

 Sometimes ice can create an interesting motive for pictures.